Phil Manzanera: Roxy Music reunion and later work (2001–present)

-The Roxy Music "long break" came to an end in 2001 with a critically acclaimed, sold-out, 52-date world tour.
-In the summer of 2003 Roxy played 10 dates in the US, followed by 13 European gigs in 2004, including performing at Live 8 in Berlin.
+The Roxy Music "long break" came to an end in 2001 with a critically and commercially successful 52-date world tour.
+In the summer of 2003 Roxy Music played 10 dates in the US, followed by 13 European gigs in 2004, including performing at Live 8 in Berlin.
+The ongoing reunion went on hiatus after their last performance of 2011, and they would not give another commercial performance for over a decade.

 Manzanera had a state-of-the-art studio, Gallery Studios, in West London (now Songphonic Records).
-The first recording was Robert Wyatt's album Cuckooland and the client list included Brian Eno, David Gilmour, Annie Lennox, Kevin Ayers, and Chrissie Hynde.
+The first recording was Robert Wyatt's album Shleep (1996-1997) and the client list included Brian Eno, David Gilmour, Annie Lennox, Kevin Ayers, and Chrissie Hynde.
 Wyatt's critically acclaimed album Comicopera was recorded at Gallery in 2007.

 Manzanera began singing on his own albums with Vozero in 2001, followed by 6pm in 2004 and 50 Minutes Later in 2005.
 He appeared at The Strat Pack celebration concert at Wembley Arena in 2005, alongside other musicians such as Hank Marvin, Ronnie Wood and David Gilmour.

-He also collaborated with Eno and David Byrne on 2008's Everything That Happens Will Happen Today.
+He also worked as a session musician on Eno and David Byrne's 2008 album Everything That Happens Will Happen Today.

-Between 2003 and 2008, he collaborated with Colombian artist/sculptor Lucho Brieva on the Corroncho project.
+Between 2003 and 2008, he collaborated with Colombian artist/sculptor Lucho Brieva in the group Corroncho.
 The project sprang from a Spanish version of the track Complicada, written by Brieva's wife Chrissie Hynde.
 The resulting album comprises a set of songs about two corroncho characters ("corroncho" being the pejorative name given by people from Bogotá to fellow Colombians from the Caribbean Coast, particularly Barranquilla).
-The album includes the musical styles of salsa, cumbia, pop music, ballads and chillout and has guest appearances from Robert Wyatt, Paul Thompson, Enrique Bunbury, Chrissie Hynde, Annie Lennox, Quimi Portet, Gilad Atzmon, and one of Cuba's top pianists Aldo Lopez Gavilan.
+The album includes the musical styles of salsa, cumbia, pop music, ballads, and chill-out and has guest appearances.

-While his 1990 solo album Southern Cross was an album of Latin music, Manzanera started in 1999 a series of solo productions that reflect his past achievements in a modern context.
-Many musicians from past times turn up again on the recordings, like Brian Eno, Andy Mackay, Robert Wyatt, Bill MacCormick and many others.
-On The Sound of Blue even a couple of former musical themes turn up reworked.
-These albums also feature Phil as lead vocalist.